ldonnez/config/README.md

 - When running from fresh install run `xcode-select --install` to install minimal tools like git etc
 - Clone this repo, preferably in your home directory
 - Run `sh run_setup_macos.sh`.
-This will install homebrew, pip & ansible and run the setup_macos.yml playbook
+This will install homebrew, pip & ansible, install the requirements specified in requirements.yml and run the setup_macos.yml playbook

 ### Update macOS packages